khawla-k-banydomi/ActivityScheduler/README.md

 ### To run the test we can write down the follwoing command:
 ### gulp test
 - There are several tasks in the [eventsTest.js file](https://github.com/khawla-k-banydomi/ActivityScheduler/blob/test/test/eventsTest.js) that could be tested which are the following:
-- Testing get event
+- Testing GET event
-- Testing post event
+- Testing POST event
-- Testing modify event
+- Testing modify(PATCH) event
-- Testing delete event
+- Testing DELETE event

 - The following screen-shot shows the whole result after run :gulp test